HymEric/Camera-Calibration/README.md

 - **Main procedures**

-  - stage 1: from world coordinate to camera coordinate, this is from 3D points to 3D points including $R​$ and $t​$ etc. parameters.
+  - stage 1: from world coordinate to camera coordinate, this is from 3D points to 3D points including $R$ and $t$ etc. parameters.
   - stage 2: from camera coordinate to image coordinate, this is from 3D to 2D points including $K$ (camera intrinsic) etc. parameters.

 - **From world coordinate to camera coordinate**